photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 Hearing Problem {#hearing-problem .unnumbered}
 ---------------

-A man goes to his doctor and says, I don’t think my wife’s hearing is as good as it used to be.
-What should I do?
+A man goes to his doctor and says, “I don’t think my wife’s hearing is as good as it used to be.
+What should I do?”

-The doctor replies, Try this test to find out for sure.
-When your wife is in the kitchen doing dishes, stand fifteen feet behind her and ask her a question, if she doesn’t respond keep moving closer, asking the question until she hears you.
+The doctor replies, “Try this test to find out for sure.
+When your wife is in the kitchen doing dishes, stand fifteen feet behind her and ask her a question, if she doesn’t respond keep moving closer, asking the question until she hears you.”

 The man goes home and sees his wife preparing dinner.
-He stands fifteen feet behind her and says, What’s for dinner, honey?
+He stands fifteen feet behind her and says, “What’s for dinner, honey?”
 He gets no response, so he moves to ten feet behind her and asks again.
 Still no response, so he moves to five feet.
 Still no answer.
-Finally he stands directly behind her and says, Honey, what’s for dinner?
-She replies, For the fourth time, I SAID WE ARE HAVING CHICKEN!
+Finally he stands directly behind her and says, “Honey, what’s for dinner?”
+She replies, “For the fourth time, I SAID WE ARE HAVING CHICKEN!”

 Mad Doctor {#mad-doctor .unnumbered}
 ----------